 Trust, Probate and Estate Representation

-Additionally, he represents both petitioners and respondents in conservatorship actions, and understands the legal complexities, family dynamics, and individual desires for autonomy involved in conservatorship proceedings.
+Additionally, Mr. Wilson represents both petitioners and respondents in conservatorship actions, and understands the legal complexities, family dynamics and individual desires for autonomy involved in conservatorship proceedings.
 Clients rely on him to navigate these complexities while also focusing on reasonable solutions to preserve individual autonomy, ensure the receipt of necessary care and management for disabled individuals, and to maintain family harmony.

 - University of Florida Levin College of Law, LL.M.